spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

    After you have provided the overlay CIDR, the **VIP** field at the top of the page will be grayed out, and the first IP address in the overlay CIDR range will be used as the Overlay VIP.
 This VIP is the internal overlay VIP used by the cluster.

-10. In the **Nodes Config** stage, when you assign each Edge device to a node pool, you can select which network interface is used by the Edge host to communicate with the cluster.
-Make sure you selection corresponds with your configurations in the network layer.
-For example, if you use Calico and you specified `IP_AUTODETECTION_METHOD: "interface=eno*"`, you need to make sure you network interface name matches the regex `eno*`.

-11. Finish the rest of the cluster configurations and click **Finish Configuration** to deploy the cluster.
+10. Finish the rest of the cluster configurations and click **Finish Configuration** to deploy the cluster.
 For more information, refer to [Create Cluster Definition](../site-deployment/site-installation/cluster-deployment.md).

 ## Validate